SeamusFinlayson/OBR-Extensions-Guide/DiceReview.md

-## Dice Extensions Review
+## Dice Extensions Guide

 *Written by Seamus Finlayson on Dec.
 23, 2023*

-Owlbear Rodeo has 4 great dice extensions that work well with D&D.
+Owlbear Rodeo has great dice extensions that work well with D&D.

 ### Dice